misterburton/svg-notes/README.md

 1. `<img src="myFile.svg"…` or `background-image: url(myFile.svg);` should be used only for static SVG files. manipulation is not possible via either of these means.
 2. `<object type="image/svg+xml" data="myFile.svg">Your browser does not support SVGs</object>` does allow for image manipulation
-3. Inline in the HTML, i.e. `<svg viewBox="0 0 68 65"> <path d="…` saves an HTTP request, but the SVG file is not cached by the browser.
+3. Inline in the HTML, i.e. `<svg viewBox="0 0 68 65"> <path d="…/>` saves an HTTP request, but the SVG file is not cached by the browser.

+**Understanding the `viewBox` Attribute**:

+* Defines aspect ratio, scale & origin of the SVG's coordinate system
+* Its four values are `x`, `y`, `width`, `height`
+* By default, it will not be stretched or distorted if you give it dimensions that don't match the aspect ratio
+* The `preserveAspectRatio` property describes how the image should scale if the aspect ratio of the viewBox doesn't match the aspect ratio of the viewport
+* Default value is `preserveAspectRatio="xMidYMid meet"`
+ * `xMidYMid` centers the scaled viewBox region w/in the available viewport region, in both x/y directions.
+You can replace `Mid` with `Min` or `Max` to align the graphic flush against one side or the other
+ * `meet` tells the browser to scale the graphic until it just fits both height and width. (a la `background-size: fit`) Alternative value is `slice` (equivalent to `background-size: cover`)
+ * `preserveAspectRatio="none"` allows you to manually scale your SVG, just as you would a raster image.

 **Overview:**